- Study with us

 The Australian government requires all student visa holders, and any dependants accompanying them, to maintain Overseas Student Health Cover (OSHC) for the duration of their study in Australia.
 The health cover provides for medical and hospital care within Australia from the date of your arrival until the end of your studies in Australia.
 In case of an accident or illness (pre-existing illness or disease may not be covered), you will be able to redeem some, or all of your medical costs.

-MIT will arrange your initial OSHC membership through BUPA.
+MIT will arrange your initial OSHC membership through Allianz Global Assistance.
 Your Letter of Offer will detail the OSHC fees you are required to pay.
-Payment must be made prior to entering Australia, and you are responsible for renewing your membership annually.
+Payment must be made prior to entering Australia, and you are responsible for renewing your membership when required.

 As an International student, you are permitted to engage in paid employment for up to 40 hours per fortnight, during course study periods, and full-time during scheduled course breaks.
 However, it should be kept in mind that work may not be readily available, and you should not rely on this form of income to support your study and living costs.